KirillBaranov/kb-labs-plugin-template/docs/template-setup-guide.md

 - Add CI workflows or package publishing scripts.
 - Introduce additional packages under `packages/` if your plugin is split into multiple deployable pieces.

+## 8. Keep DevKit up to date

+- Bump `@kb-labs/devkit` versions in the root and package `package.json` files when a new release is published.
+- Run `pnpm install` followed by `pnpm devkit:sync` (or `pnpm devkit:force` for a clean overwrite).
+- Review and commit the updated lint/tsconfig/tooling files alongside the version bump.

 ## Reference: Where identifiers live

 | Identifier | Purpose | Location |